dlcs/image-server-node-cantaloupe/readme.md

 # see Cantaloupe https://github.com/cantaloupe-project/cantaloupe/issues/559
 processor.selection_strategy = ManualSelectionStrategy

-# Use GrokProcessor for handling jp2 files
+# Use OpenJpegProcessor for handling jp2 files
-processor.ManualSelectionStrategy.jp2 = GrokProcessor
+processor.ManualSelectionStrategy.jp2 = OpenJpegProcessor
 ```

-> Grok is favoured over OpenJpeg as the latter isn't correctly handling ICC profiles
+> Using OpenJpeg allows running without any changes.

 ### S3 Sourced Properties

-Set `PROPERTIES_LOCATION` env var to a valid S3 location containing a cantaloupe properties file and use `/opt/app/s3-config.sh` command.
+Set `PROPERTIES_LOCATION` env var to a valid S3 location containing a cantaloupe properties file and use `/opt/app/entrypoint.sh` command.
 This will download the properties file and launch cantaloupe using it.

 ### Kakadu Native Processor

 Set `KAKADU_LOCATION` env var to a valid S3 location containing Kakadu binaries and `KAKADU_VERSION` to the version of Kakadu being used.
-Use `/opt/app/kakadu.sh` command.
+Use `/opt/app/entrypoint.sh` command.

 This will download and extract the Kakadu binaries to appropriate location for cantaloupe.

-Also need to set `PROPERTIES_LOCATION` as above as it's expected that config will be loaded from S3.
+> [!TIP]
 > Remember to set `AutomaticSelectionStrategy` to use Kakadu, see (default)[#default] above.
+>
+> `entrypoint.sh` copies libraries into `/usr/lib`, so it must run as root (`--user root`).
+The image otherwise runs as the unprivileged `cantaloupe` user.

 #### Kakadu Archive